ls1intum/Apollon/README.md

 You can use keyboard shortcuts to copy, paste, delete and move the elements throughout the canvas.
 The layout of the connection is drawn automatically by the editor.
 However, if you want to manually layout the relationship path, use the existing waypoints feature to do so.
-All you have to do is hover on the relationship, and simply drag the displayed waypoint as required.
+All you have to do is to hover over the relationship, and simply drag the displayed waypoint as required.
 Elements of diagram can also be resized from all of its four corner.

 ### Infinite Canvas